 Bit Field Value Description

 31-17 Reserved 0 Reserved

-16 DMATRIG DMA transfer event generation enable.
+16 DMATRIG Data transfer trigger.
+This is a write-only bit.
+It always reads a zero when read back.
+It is used to start a data transfer.

-0 DMA transfer event generation is disabled.
+0 No data transfer is done.

-1 DMA transfer event generation is enabled.
+1 Start data transfer.

 15 DCLR Data receive/transmit clear.
 Use this bit to clear the data receive ready (DRRDY) bit and the data transmit ready (DXRDY) bit in the MMC status register 0 (MMCST0) before a new read or write sequence.
 This clears any previous status.

 0 Do not clear DRRDY and DXRDY bits in MMCST0.

-1 Clear DRRDY and DXRDY bits in MMCST0.
+1 Clear RRDY (=0) when in read command; set XRDY (=1) when in write command.

 14 INITCK Initialization clock cycles.

 0 Do not insert initialization clock cycles.

 1 Insert initialization clock cycles; insert 80 CLK cycles before sending the command specified in the CMD bits.
 These dummy clock cycles are required for resetting a card after power on.

-13 WDATX Data transfer indicator.

-0 There is no data transfer.

-1 There is a data transfer associated with the command.